Trouble (Akon album)

-Trouble is the debut album by American singer Akon, released in on June 29, 2004.
+Trouble is the debut studio album by Senegalese-American singer-songwriter Akon, released on June 29, 2004.
 The album contains Akon's worldwide hit single, "Lonely", which was his commercial breakthrough.
 However, the release of "Locked Up" propelled Akon to sign a record deal.
 "Gunshot (Fiesta Riddim)" was released as promotional single on May 11, 2004.
 The album performed well in the United Kingdom where it peaked at No. 1 on the UK Album Chart.
-Trouble sold 25,000 copies in the first week, and certified Platinum by the RIAA in the United States and has sold 1.6 million copies.
+Trouble sold 25,000 copies in the first week, and certified 2× Platinum by the RIAA in the United States and has sold 1.6 million copies.

 Background

 Although "Lonely" offered the album's best option in terms of commercial breakthrough, SRC Records A&R Jerome Foster told HitQuarters that "Locked Up" was chosen because he wanted to break Akon in the streets first and work towards a cross-over.
 "Locked Up" is a street record.
 I thought that was the place for us to start to get a fan-base, knowing that we had a record like "Lonely", which was more commercial, to follow it."
 The final appearance on the Billboard 200 was for the chart dated November 26, 2005.
 The album first appeared on the UK Album Chart on February 12, 2005.
 It slowly climbed up the chart before finally reaching the summit on April 30, 2005.
 It then spent two non-consecutive weeks at #1 on the UK Album Chart.
 Trouble is by far Akon's most successful album in the United Kingdom to date.